 UKRI does not deal with IP rights arising from research funded by grants for extramural research.
-Ownership and responsibility for the exploitation of intellectual property generated through the activities of the academic party rests with the academic party's institute, who have a responsibility to ensure that value for money is sought.
+Ownership and responsibility for the exploitation of intellectual property generated through the activities of the funded activity rests with the host and their collaborators, who have a responsibility to ensure that value for money is sought.

-Subsidy Control or State Aid rules (where applicable) are likely to apply where:
+UK Subsidy Control or State Aid rules (where applicable) are likely to apply where:

-- The non-academic partner wishes to pre-negotiate access to or own academically generated foreground project IP - The non-academic partner is the only party with a plausible path to exploit academically generated foreground project IP (e.g. development of a software tool based on a commercial platform).
+- The non-academic partner wishes to pre-negotiate access to or own academically generated foreground project IP. - The non-academic partner is the only party with a plausible path to exploit academically generated foreground project IP (for example, development of a software tool based on a commercial platform for).

 In the case of a potential subsidy or aid being awarded, UKRI can only provide a set proportion of the total project cost, with the remaining funding to be met by the partner(s).
-This contribution should make up an appropriate proportion of the total project cost (industry plus academic costs) calculated using the table in section three.
+This contribution should make up an appropriate proportion of the total project cost (industry plus academic costs) calculated using the table in section 3 of this annex.